NCAR/python-tutorial/pages/part1_1.rst

    First create a variable for your datafile name, which is a string - this can be in single or double quotes.

-   Then create a variable associated with the opened file, here it is called datafile.
+   Then create a variable associated with the opened file, here it is called `datafile`.

    The 'r' argument in the open command indicates that we are opening the file for reading capabilities.
 Other input arguments for open include 'w', for example, if you wanted to write to the file.